meshonline/Surface-Heat-Diffuse-Skinning/README.md

 http://www.mesh-online.net/280/surface_heat_diffuse_skinning.py

-The user interface will appear in 'Properties->Window->Active Tool and Workspace settings' tab.
+The user interface will appear in 'View3D->UI->Mesh Online' tab of the sidebar.

 # Build
 There is a 'Readme.txt' in the 'src' sub-directory.